google-gemini/cookbook/examples/portkey/README.md

 > You can also make API calls without using virtual key, learn more [here](https://github.com/portkey-ai/gateway)
 ### 4. Make API Calls

-Now you can make calls to models powered by Groq for fast inference speed and low latency through Portkey:
+Now you can make calls to models powered by Gemini through Portkey:

 ```python
 completion = portkey.chat.completions.create(